plummer/astro-docs/src/docs.md

 let fullNameRow: TextFieldRow? = self.findRow(tag: LoginFormTag.fullName)
 ```

-If rows are rendered dynamically, associated types provide a convenient way to declare tags for rows that may be generated base on conditions.
+If rows are rendered dynamically, associated types provide a convenient way to declare tags for rows that may be generated based on conditions.

 ```swift
 enum LoginFormTag: RowTag, Equatable {